cloudflare/cloudflare-docs/content/ssl/concepts.md

 ## SSL/TLS certificate

 An SSL/TLS certificate is what enables websites and applications to establish secure connections.
-Via SSL/TLS, a client - such as a browser - can verify the authenticity and integrity of the server it is connecting with, and use encryption to exchange information.
+With SSL/TLS, a client - such as a browser - can verify the authenticity and integrity of the server it is connecting with, and use encryption to exchange information.

 Since [Cloudflare's global network](https://www.cloudflare.com/network/) is at the core of several products and services that Cloudflare offers, what this implies in terms of SSL/TLS is that, instead of only one certificate, there can actually be two certificates involved in a single request: an edge certificate and an origin certificate.